Kazimierz Dolny: History

-Jewish life
+Jewish history

 A small Jewish community was present in the city from the time of Casimir III the Great in the 14th century.
 The king granted the Jews a writ of rights which caused the town to become a focal point for Jewish immigration.
 When John III Sobieski became King in 1674, he granted the Jews of Poland a respite from taxes.
 Sobieski also reconfirmed for the Jews all the rights they had been granted by previous kings.
 During his reign, the housing restrictions were abolished and the Jewish community began to flourish again.

 In the 19th century, Yehezkel Taub, a disciple of the "Seer of Lublin", founded the Hasidic dynasty of Kuzmir in the town.

 Between the First and Second World Wars, the Jewish population was about 1,400, half the total population of the town.
 The town's picturesque surroundings were chosen to film scenes for the shtetl-based 1937 Yiddish film The Dybbuk.
+It was also a location for the similar 1936 film Yiddle With His Fiddle.

 The Germans invaded Kazimierz Dolny in September 1939.
 The population at that time included about 1800 Jews, slightly less than 40 percent of the population.
 During the occupation, a Judenrat (Jewish Council) was established in the town which was forced to oversee the German requirements of forced labor of the town's Jews.
 This included road reconstruction, rock quarrying, and menial tasks serving the Nazis.
 They were forced to pave roads using tombstones from the local Jewish cemetery.
 In 1940, the Germans established a ghetto, bringing all the Jews from the surrounding Puławy County to live in the ghetto.
 In 1942, those Jews who had survived hunger, disease and slave labor were taken to Belzec where they were gassed on arrival.
 At the end of 1942, the town was officially declared "free of Jews".
 Fewer than twenty of Kazimierz Dolny's Jewish inhabitants are thought to have survived the war.
 After the Holocaust, a memorial wall was erected using tombstones from the Jewish cemetery that survived.

 One of the most famous Jewish residents of the town was the painter and sculptor Chaim Goldberg.
+Another Jewish scion of the city was Polish-American journalist Samuel Leib Shneiderman.

+In 2013, the Pardes Festival, which celebrates Jewish culture, was inaugurated in Kazimierz Dolny.

 Points of interest

-Notable historical buildingslocated in Kazimierz Dolny include:
+Notable historical buildings located in Kazimierz Dolny include: